SanjitKal/Musikell/README.md

 # Musikell
 Welcome to Musikell!
 ----------------------------------------------------
 Authors:  Matthew Chiaravalloti and Sanjit Kalapatapu
+Pennkeys: mattch and sanjitk
 ----------------------------------------------------
 Musikell is an interactive command line interface that allows you to create and compose different sounds, chords, and melodies!

+Dependencies:
+`cabal update`
+`cabal install Euterpea`

+- Mac/Linux only: install a MIDI software synthesizer, such as SimpleSynth or Fluidsynth.
+Make sure it’s running before you start Euterpea in GHCi.

+Overview:
+(You should read through the files in the order listed below)
+- Tests.hs - This file contains unit tests and quick check properties.
+Reading through this first should give you a rough idea of how our types are set up and what a client should expect by using them.

+- IncrMap.hs - This file is a simple wrapper over the Data.Map type; it handles keys for the client by keeping a running Int (starting at 1).

+- CompositionMap.hs - This file lists two specific type instances of IncrMap

+- Parser.hs - This file has several utility functions for turning Strings into the relevant datatypes for the rest of the project

+- Music.hs - This is THE file.
+This is where we define our types for representing music in different, layered components.
+Also, this is where the functions operating over music live, along with Arbitrary instances for the relevant types.

+- Main.hs - This file has CLI component and main function.
+The parser function in this file accepts user commands and performs the appropriate actions.
+After each command, it passes the new state of the program along in a recursive call.

 To run Musikell, type the following commands into ghci:

 > :l Main.hs
 > main